emerywebster/emerywebster.github.io/about.md

 permalink: /about/
 feature-img: "img/beav.jpg"
 ---
-Hello there!
-I'm Webb &mdash; a product and UX generalist living in Denver, Colorado.
+Hi there!
+I'm Webb &ndash; a UX and product generalist living in Denver, Colorado.

 I enjoy...

 - Technology and design
 - Problem solving
-- Art (music, writing, performance &mdash; all of it)
+- Art (music, writing, performance &ndash; all of it)
 - Learning from others
 - Discovering new experiences